-Successful organizations understand and emphasize the importance of putting processes in place for recruitment, training and career path planning for their employees.
+Successful organizations use competency models.
+They understand and emphasize the importance of putting processes in place for recruitment, training and career path planning for their employees.
 Not only do planned and maintained processes make the hiring process easier and more efficient for those in your HR department, these processes also make it easy for current employees to gain the skills they need to be successful in their current and future roles.
 That’s why implementing a competency model is so important for your organization’s success and advancement.

 What is a Competency Model?